-Here in Florida we do not have snow, and if it did snow people would think the world was ending. 😉 I have always wanted to live where it snows, and then I see pictures of blizzards and remember why I love sunny, warm, and non-snow Florida.
-Little Bit has recently started asking about snow and wants to see snow.
-I know she is not the only little one out there that lives in a non-snow climate.
+Here in Central Florida we do not have snow.
+If it did snow people would think the world was ending. 😉 I have always wanted to live where it snows, and then I see pictures of blizzards and remember why I love sunny, warm, and non-snow Florida.
+Regardless of where you live there’s something a bit magic about snow, and it’s fun for kids to learn about snow and snowflakes during winter theme activities.
 For that reason we have a book list full of snow books for preschoolers and kindergarteners who want to learn more about snow and snowflakes.
 Whether you live where you are shoveling snow or sand, this list is perfect for winter.
 I’ve even included a free printable list of the titles for you to use as you gather your snow books, AND a writing activity sheet for kids to draw and write about their Perfect Snow Day after you’ve done a bit of reading together.

 A Perfect Day by Carin Berger